windybeing/Sundial/README.md

     ./rundb

+To configure YCSB10 or TPCC workload and Sundial-remote or Sundial-local, update config.h and ifconfig.txt.

+To run YCSB10 workload, add -DENABLE_DISTRIBUTED_TXN in Makefile.

 To run on multiple nodes, add the ip address of each node into ifconfig.txt with one IP per line.
 Then execute ./rundb on each node.
 More details on the network setup can be found in transport/transport.cpp.

 To get command line options: